Lalwaniamisha789/Vehicle-Detection/README.md

 ## How it works
 1. The camera feed captures videos from intersection
 2. YOLOv5 detects vehicles in the video feed and counts the number of vehicles in each lane.
+3. I used the SORT model to ID vehicles crossing a threshold.
-3. Based on the traffic density, the traffic signal controller adjusts the green light duration for each lane dynamically, optimizing traffic flow and reducing congestion.
+4. Based on the traffic density, the traffic signal controller adjusts the green light duration for each lane dynamically, optimizing traffic flow and reducing congestion.

 ## Sample Images